ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-filtering/index.md

 ## Client-side Filtering

 When Infinite Scroll is not active, the grid has all the rows needed to filter on the client.
-As such, the SSRM will filter on the client-side when Infinite Scroll is not active.
+As such, the SSRM will filter on the client-side.

 The example below demonstrates Client-side Filtering with no Infinite Scroll.
 Note the following: